 Heiser concludes: ‘Abraham had met the Word, and through that encounter, he understood the salvation plan of God.’

 “All nations will be blessed through you” – Quoting Gen 12:3. (cf. Gen 22:17-18; Acts 3:25)

 In this verse, ‘justify’ and ‘blessed’ are virtually synonymous.
 Justification is the queen of blessings.
 The only difference between Abraham and us is that the means of justification in Jesus Christ is made plain to us.
 (Cole)

-Gal 3:9 So those who have faith are blessed along with Abraham, the man of faith.
+3:9 So then those who believe are blessed along with Abraham the believer.

 The conclusion of this section is that the Galatians should have known, from their own experience and from Scripture, that justification cannot be, and never was, by works of the law.
 Such as notion is a downright contradiction of the message of the cross.
 ‘We too should learn to test every theory and teaching of men by the gospel of Christ crucified.’
 (Stott)